 Vasher nodded again.

-“How long will you be in the city?”
+“How long will you be in T’Telir?”

-“For a time,” Vasher said.
-“A year, perhaps.”
+“For a time.
+A year, perhaps.”

 Pahn grew quiet.
 “It’s yours,” he finally whispered.

-Vasher reached over, touching his hand to Pahn’s forehead--careful not to let any part of his clothing touch the man’s skin, lest he Awaken it and use it against Vasher.
+Vasher reached over, touching his hand to Pahn’s forehead--careful not to let any part of his clothing touch the man’s skin, lest Pahn draw forth it’s color for Awakening.

-Pahn didn’t move eventually.
-Then, just as Vasher had begun to worry that the prisoner had changed his mind, Pahn Breathed.
+Pahn didn’t move.
+He looked numb.
+Then, just as Vasher began to worry that the prisoner had changed his mind, Pahn Breathed.

 The color drained from him.
-The beautiful Iridescence, the aura of beauty that had made him look majestic despite his wounds and chains.
-It flowed from his mouth, hanging in the air, shimmering like hot air.
+The beautiful Iridescence, the aura that had made him look majestic despite his wounds and chains.
+It flowed from his mouth, hanging in the air, shimmering like mist.
 Vasher drew it in, closing his eyes.

-“My Breath to yours,” Pahn Commanded, a hint of despair in his voice.
-“My life to yours.”
+“My life to yours,” Pahn Commanded, a hint of despair in his voice.
+“My Breath become yours.”

-Breath flooded into Vasher, and colors deepened drastically.
-His brown cloak became the strongest, most amazing representative of its color that Vasher could imagine.
-Pahn’s skin became sharply distinct, bright with its light tan marked by black hairs.
+The Breath flooded into Vasher, and colors deepened drastically to his eyes.
+His brown cloak became the strongest, most amazing hue that Vasher could imagine.
+Pahn’s skin became sharply distinct, bright despite his captivity, its light tan surface marked by deep black hairs, blue bruises, and sharp red lines of blood.

 It had been years since Vasher had felt such. . .life.
-He gasped, falling to his knees as it overwhelmed him, and he had to drop a hand to the stone floor, keeping himself from toppling over from the sheer ecstasy of the heightened vibrance.
+He gasped, falling to his knees as it overwhelmed him, and he had to drop a hand to the stone floor to keep himself from toppling over.

 How did I live without this? he thought.